micjamking/micjamking.github.io/README.md

 2. [Node.js & npm](https://nodejs.org/en/)
 2. [Grow](https://grow.io)

-If you do not have Grow, you can install it (allow with dependent NPM packages):
+If you do not have Grow locally installed, you can install it along with dependent NPM packages:

 ```
 $ npm run setup